anshika-jain24/boxes-django/README.md

 height_more_than     (str)
 length_more_than       (str)
 ```
-Response: Displays the details of the boxes created by that user
+Response: Displays the details of the boxes created by that user<br />

 3. POST | (add a new box)<br />
 ```http://127.0.0.1:8000/boxes/create```<br />
 Expects: The following fields in the body of the api request: